 Instructions

-- Toast chili and cumin seeds.
-Add the dried chilies and cumin seeds to a small, heavy-bottomed skillet.
+- Add the dried chilies and cumin seeds to a small, heavy-bottomed skillet.
 Toast for 1-2 minutes over medium heat.
 Stir the ingredients constantly to avoid scorching.
 Remove the skillet from the heat when you can smell the cumin and the chilies have a few darker spots.
-Transfer the ingredients to a blender or spice grinder.

-- Preheat the oven and prepare a baking tray.
-Line a baking tray with parchment paper or a baking mat.
+- Line a baking tray with parchment paper or a baking mat.
 Set the oven to 425 F (220 C).

-- Prep the cauliflower.
-Cut the cauliflower into small, bite-sized florets.
+- Cut the cauliflower into small, bite-sized florets.
 Add the florets to the bowl with the barbacoa paste.
 Use a spoon or your hands to coat the cauliflower with barbacoa.
 Place the florets, separated, in a single layer onto the baking sheet.

-- Bake the cauliflower.
-Place the cauliflower in the center of the oven.
-Bake for 15 minutes and once they start getting dark, toss them, so they bake on the other side.
+- Place the cauliflower in the center of the oven.
+Bake for 15 minutes.
+Toss and bake another 5 minutes until they are tender.
 Use a fork to pierce a floret to check that they are tender.
 Keep them warm on low until you are ready for tacos.

-- Make the pepita sauce.
-Use a spice grinder to grind the pepitas into a fine powder.
-Add the pepitas, garlic, vinegar, and maple syrup to a blender.
+- To make the pepita sauce, grind the pepitas into a fine powder using a spice grinder or blender.
+Add the garlic, vinegar, and maple syrup to a blender.
 Blend until you have a smooth dressing with the consistency of sour cream.
-Add water, a tablespoon at a time, until you have a consistency you like.
+Add water, a tablespoon at-a-time, until you have a consistency you like.

-- Finish the pepita sauce.
-Transfer the pepita dressing to a small bowl, then add the dill and black pepper.
+- Transfer the pepita dressing to a small bowl, then add the dill and black pepper.

 Notes